Forbush Man: Powers and abilities

 The original Forbush Man had no superpowers.
 The Forbush Man who appeared in Nextwave can project deadly hallucinations into the minds of others, with this power normally being blocked by his helmet.

 Other versions

+Amalgam Universe

 During the DC/Marvel Amalgam Universe crossover, Irving Forbush was fused with DC's AL to form Al Forbush, proprietor of Lobo the Duck's favorite diner in the series' parody installment.
 He wears Forbush Man's trademark cooking pot with eye holes on his head.

-In Infinity Wars, Forbush Man is fused with Eternity and temporarily gains cosmic powers.
+Earth-616

+A version of Irving Forbush appears on Earth-616.
+He was born on February 13, 1939 to Stan and Jacqueline Forbush.
+Years later, Irving Forbush is shown to work as an funeral director.

+Marvel Adventures

+In the "Marvel Adventures" reality, Irving Forbus was a mathlete who got hired at Van Dyne Tech.

+Marvel Apes

+In the "Marvel Apes" reality, there was a monkey version of Forbush Man called Forbush Ape.

+Ultimate Universe

+An alternate universe version of Forbush Man appears in The Ultimates.
+He is among the prisoners of H.A.N.D. until Wasp frees him.

 In other media

 Television

-Irving Forbush makes non-speaking cameo appearances in photographs depicted in the Marvel Cinematic Universe series Daredevil, Jessica Jones, Luke Cage, Iron Fist, The Defenders, and The Punisher.
-This version is a police captain and attorney portrayed by Stan Lee.
+Irving Forbush makes non-speaking cameo appearances in photographs depicted in the Marvel Cinematic Universe series Daredevil, Jessica Jones, Luke Cage, Iron Fist, The Defenders, and The Punisher, portrayed by Stan Lee.
+This version is a police captain and attorney.

 Video games

 Forbush Man appears as a playable character in Lego Marvel Super Heroes 2.